mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Guidance on Choosing QUIC Streams, QUIC DATAGRAMs, or a Mixture {#s-d-m-guidance}

-As noted in {{streams-and-datagrams}}, this specification does not take a position on using QUIC streams, QUIC DATAGRAMs, or some mixture of both, for any particular RoQ use case or application.
+As noted in {{streams-and-datagrams}}, this document does not take a position on using QUIC streams, QUIC DATAGRAMs, or some mixture of both, for any particular RoQ use case or application.
 It does seem useful to include observations that might guide implementers who will need to make choices about that.

 One implementation goal might be to minimize processing overhead, for applications that are migrating from RTP over UDP to RoQ.
 These applications don't rely on any transport protocol behaviors beyond UDP, which can be described as "nothing beyond IP, except multiplexing".
 They might be motivated by one or more of the advantages of encapsulating RTP in QUIC that are described in {{motivations}}, but they do not need any of the advantages that would apply when encapsulating RTP in QUIC streams.
 For these applications, simply placing each RTP packet in a QUIC DATAGRAM frame when it becomes available would be sufficient, with no QUIC streams at all.